 2. You’re running out of space to store inventory

-Outsourcing inventory warehousing and order fulfillment to a 3PL can help you stay organized and manage inventory more efficiently.
+Outsourcing inventory warehousing and order fulfilment to a 3PL can help you stay organised and manage inventory more efficiently.
 You can also grow your product line without worrying about inventory storage limitations.

 Tamarin Oblowitz, Co-Founder, Baja Bae

 3. You want to expand into new global markets

 3PLs with Australian fulfilment centres as well as locations in other countries can make it easy to get started in other parts of the world when you are ready.